 A 5-minute easy Belgian waffles recipe for delicious, golden, and lighter-than-air homemade Belgian waffles.
 The best part?
 These come together in one bowl!

 I searched everywhere for my favorite homemade Belgian waffles recipe– it is literally the best!
 I unsuccessfully raided the kitchen cupboards with the hope I’d find my homemade waffle recipe scribbled on an index card splattered in batter.
+This card literally held the secret to easy Belgian waffles.

 After months of searching, I finally found it in the turquoise journal I filled with waffle recipe notes from when I wrote the book.
 Somewhere between cacao percentages and the perfect crumb-to-apple ratio on a crumble was a nonchalantly scribbled list of ingredients for this gilt-edged Belgian waffle recipe.
 An easy recipe for waffles that only takes five minutes to prepare- yes!
+Behold, the king of breakfast recipes!

 Table of Contents